itssplash/management-service/Readme.md

 # Port for the management-service to listen on
 PORT=4000
 ```
+If you are running the RabbitMQ locally , the above connection string is good to go!
+In case you are using the Azure Hosted RabbitMQ , use the public IP of your VM inplace of localhost
 ### 5. Running the Service Locally

 To start the management-service locally, use the following command: